Spcman/getting-to-know-julia/_pages/what-is-ml.md

 To ‘train’ the machine learning model you need as many examples as possible.
 The features should be relevant to the outcome that you’re trying to predict.

-The outcome will be a mathematical ‘model’ that can make new predictions based on data it hasn’t seen before.
+The outcome will be a mathematical ‘model’ that can make new predictions on new data rows it hasn’t seen before.

 ![output]({{ site.url }}{{ site.baseurl }}/images/tabular-model-new-prediction.png)